 3. Sahuliyat Kashmir

-Sahuliyat Kashmir is an independent non-profit organization with no religious or political affiliations in Jammu and Kashmir.
+Sahuliyat Kashmir is an independent non-profit organization without religious or political affiliations in Jammu and Kashmir.
 We work for youth development, education, health care, child development and awareness about various social issues in all districts of Jammu and Kashmir.
-It was established in 2017 and is registered under the Indian Trust Act, 1882 vid registration no. 3159/12/18 also registered under NITI Aayog Darpan with Unique ID JK/2019/0235671
+It was established in 2017 and is registered under the Indian Trust Act, 1882, vid registration no. 3159/12/18 also registered under NITI Aayog Darpan with Unique ID JK/2019/0235671

 Name | Sahuliyat Kashmir |